Sudip1844/MovieZoneBot/replit.md

 - **Movie Request System**: Users can submit movie requests, which admins can manage.
 Users are notified upon fulfillment.
 - **Admin & Owner Features**: Comprehensive management of users, movies, channels, and requests.
 - **Movie Management**: Owner role includes full movie lifecycle management with "➕ Add Movie", "🗑️ Remove Movie", and "📊 Show Stats" functionality accessible via reply keyboard buttons.
 - **Skip Functionality**: Added skip buttons to movie addition process for release year, runtime, IMDb rating, categories, and languages to save time for admins/owners.
 Skip options use sensible defaults (N/A for metadata, General for category, English for language).
+Skipped fields (N/A values) are automatically hidden from preview and final posts to keep them clean.
 - **Dynamic Command Menu**: Contextual command menu adjustments based on conversation state.
 - **Automated Posting**: After preview, movies can be posted to multiple selected channels with validation checks.
 - **Message Cleanup**: Scheduled auto-deletion of messages and token expiration for a clean system.